quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 After typing the statement, go back to the statement page by clicking the `x` icon at the top right, and **remember to click `Save`**.

 I'm not adding the `Tutorial` here, because it is not the main focus.
-But you do it by yourself as a little exercise.
+But you can do it by yourself as a little exercise.
 Polygon also supports making tutorial in web format and PDF format, as well as in various languages.

 ### Our second commit
 I think it is not redundant to remind about the importance of the commit.
 Here